ashishkumarpardeshi/IoT_IR_Thermometer_v1/README.md

 ## For Powering the Device:
 In current version_1 I have used 9v Battery which can be replaced whenever required.
-Although I wanted to add the rechargeable battery for which there is a requirement for designing
-Battery Management System (BMS), I am working on it and may be come up with it in next development.
+Although I wanted to add the rechargeable battery for which there is a requirement for designing Battery Management System (BMS), I am working on it and may be come up with it in next development.

 ## Software Used
 All open source software has been used for design this device as follows:

 1. Mechanical CAD: FreeCAD
 2. Electronic CAD: KiCAD
-3. Platform for ESP-12E: Arduino IDE Platform (Programming it still pending, thinking of fabricating the device first, I will as soon as i will finish writing it.)
+3. Platform for ESP-12E: Arduino IDE Platform (Programming is still pending, thinking of fabricating the device first, I will publish the  code as soon as i will finish writing it.)

 ## Device KiCAD Files